alephjs/alephjs.org/pages/docs/basic-features/pages.md

 }
 ```

-> To learn more about loader plugin, check the [Using Plugins](/docs/advanced-features/using-plugins).
+> To learn more about plugins, check the [Using Plugins](/docs/advanced-features/using-plugins).